Fort Worth Family's Backyard Turns Into 'River' During Heavy Rain: 'The Erosion Doesn't Stop'

 Centurion American’s full statement:

-“We have already built a $400,000 damn.
+“We have already built a $400,000 dam.
 Ultimately, all of this land will be dedicated to the City of Ft.
 Worth for Park Land.
-Now that the damn is completed we will walk the properties with the city of Ft.
+Now that the dam is completed we will walk the properties with the city of Ft.
 Worth officials and work with them to identify and address any erosion issues.”